San Diego Nursing Home Abuse Lawyer, Representing Families Across Southern California

 Need a qualified San Diego nursing home abuse attorney?
 At Senior Justice Law Firm, our firm’s focus is on elder abuse litigation.
 This is all that we do.

 We can help your family get justice after a preventable bed sore, fall, physical injury, or wrongful death occurs in a Southern California healthcare facility.

-Call our San Diego nursing home abuse attorney today to learn more about your legal rights under California law: 619-746-8807
+Call our San Diego nursing home abuse lawyer today to learn more about your legal rights under California law: 619-746-8807

 San Diego Nursing Home Abuse Attorneys

 Do you suspect that your loved one experienced abuse or neglect in a San Diego nursing home?
 If so, you are not alone.

 Our experienced nursing home abuse lawyers represent victims and their families in San Diego and throughout Southern California.
 We are here to help your family achieve justice following a wrongful injury or death in a San Diego nursing home or assisted living facility.
 Best of all, our legal team is available to discuss your case in a free consultation right now.
 Call us to learn more about why our firm is different from other personal injury firms, and how we can help.